jeffsbaker/encrypterpro/README.md

 # encrypterpro
-Cool Encrypter encrypts text in a cool way right before eyes like in spy movies.
+Cool Encrypter Pro encrypts text in a cool way right before eyes like in spy movies.